Off-policy Evaluation with Deeply-abstracted States: Preliminaries

 \textbf{Method 3 (Marginalized importance sampling)}.
 The MIS estimator is designed to overcome the limitations of the SIS estimator.
-It breaks the curse of horizon by incorporating the structure of the MDP model.
+It breaks the curse of horizon by taking the structure of the MDP model into account.
 As noted previously, under the Markov assumption, the reward depends only on the current state-action pair, rather than the entire history.
-This insight allows us to replace the cumulative IS ratio with the MIS ratio, which depends solely on the current state-action pair.
+This insight allows us to replace the SIS ratio with the MIS ratio, which depends solely on the current state-action pair.
 This modification considerably reduces variance because $w^{\pi}$ is no longer history-dependent.
 Assuming the data trajectory is stationary over time -- that is, all state-action-reward $(S,A,R)$ triplets have the same distribution -- it can be shown that $J(\pi)=\mathbb{E} [f_3(w^{\pi})]$ where $f_3(w^{\pi})=(1-\gamma)^{-1}w^{\pi}(A,S)R$ for any triplet $(S,A,R)$.
-Both $w^{\pi}$ and the expectation can be effectively estimated and approximated using offline data.
+Both $w^{\pi}$ and the expectation can be approximated using offline data.